sean-parent/notebook/better-code-class/02-types.md

 ```

 <!-- #region slideshow={"slide_type": "slide"} -->
-- If the value representation of an object is unique, then representational equality is equality
+- If the value representation of an object is unique, then representational equality _is_ value equality
+    - Otherwise representational equality _implies_ value equality, but not the converse
+- Representational equality satisfies the axioms for equality as well as copy
-- If value equality is not implementable in time proportional to the area of the object then `operator==()` as representational equality
+- If value equality is not implementable in time proportional to the area of the object then implement `operator==()` as representational equality
     - This usually means in terms of _identity_ of the remote parts
-- Representational equality implies equality (but not the converse) and satisfies the axioms for copy and equality
     - Examples include functions and some graph structures
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->